TiraLabra/2021_p4/_en/topics/index.md

 * [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)) is another popular puzzle.
 Why not create a solver/helper using the project template avaialble at [https://github.com/TiraLabra/minesweeper](https://github.com/TiraLabra/minesweeper)

 * [halite](https://halite.io/) AI.
 Or any other similar online AI challenge.

+## Computational Creativity
+Creativity can be implemented e.g. with genetic algorithms or Markov chains.
+A Markov chain is a stochastic process where each state depends only on the previous state or a fixed number on previous states.
+You can generate for example natural like words or sentences with them.
+Some previous projects have been on Markov chains for composing music.

 ## Dungeon generator
 * A fairly popular topic is creating dungeons for games such as Rogue or NetHack.
 There exist several algorithms that can be implemented or you could just roll your own.
 Generation can be either entirely done before hand or be dynamic.